Judicial Procedures Reform Bill of 1937

 The Hughes Court, 1932–1937.
 Front row: Justices Brandeis and Van Devanter, Chief Justice Hughes, and Justices McReynolds and Sutherland.

 Back row: Justices Roberts, Butler, Stone, and Cardozo.

 President Franklin D. Roosevelt.
 His dissatisfaction over Supreme Court decisions holding New Deal programs unconstitutional prompted him to seek methods to change the way the court functioned.

-The Judicial Procedures Reform Bill of 1937, frequently called the "court-packing plan", was a legislative initiative proposed by U.S. President Franklin D. Roosevelt to add more justices to the U.S. Supreme Court in order to obtain favorable rulings regarding New Deal legislation that the Court had ruled unconstitutional.
+The Judicial Procedures Reform Bill of 1937, frequently called the "court-packing plan", was a failed legislative initiative proposed by U.S. President Franklin D. Roosevelt to add more justices to the U.S. Supreme Court in order to obtain favorable rulings regarding New Deal legislation that the Court had ruled unconstitutional.
 The central provision of the bill would have granted the president power to appoint an additional justice to the U.S. Supreme Court, up to a maximum of six, for every member of the court over the age of 70 years.

 In the Judiciary Act of 1869, Congress had established that the Supreme Court would consist of the chief justice and eight associate justices.
 During Roosevelt's first term, the Supreme Court struck down several New Deal measures as being unconstitutional.
 Roosevelt sought to reverse this by changing the makeup of the court through the appointment of new additional justices who he hoped would rule that his legislative initiatives did not exceed the constitutional authority of the government.
 Since the U.S. Constitution does not define the Supreme Court's size, Roosevelt believed it was within the power of Congress to change it.
 Members of both parties viewed the legislation as an attempt to stack the court, and many Democrats, including Vice President John Nance Garner, opposed it.
 The bill came to be known as Roosevelt's "court-packing plan", a phrase coined by Edward Rumely.